Bloomberg-Beta/Manual/3 - Criteria for investing.md

 *Need all of the below*
 ##### Founder(s) and team
 + Trustworthy (e.g., will tell us when things are even a little broken)
-+ Can raise more money, or get business to profitability
++ Can raise more money or get business to profitability
 + Capable of building a diverse team and an inclusive culture
 + Background check conducted, [any issues discussed](https://www.highly.co/hl/1KNLOr4UCpBuGR)
 + In Bay Area or New York (and, if not, strong reason to believe we are the best possible investor)

 ##### Product and market
 + "Makes business work better," without being in financial services
-+ We have judgment to identify a winner in the relevant market (i.e., a fit with one of our stated investment areas)
++ We have judgment to identify a winner in the relevant market (i.e., a fit with one of our [stated investment areas](http://tiny.cc/betathemes))
-+ Unlikely to compete directly with our other portfolio companies
++ Unlikely to compete directly with our other portfolio companies (and verified, if in doubt, by the founder(s) in question)

 ##### Business and economics
 + Plausible to have sustainable unit economics in the future